WestwoodRobotics/ftc.westwoodrobots.org/src/pages/programming/GitHub.md

 ### **_Notice only for Westwood Robotics Members_**

 1. Login into your github account or follow this [Sign up Link](https://github.com/signup) to set up an account with personal email **_NOT SCHOOL EMAIL_**
-2. Then fill out this [form](https://forms.gle/suwh3sPg8qEHCRez5) (Only works if you are logged in with a roundrock email) 3.
+2. Then fill out this [form](https://forms.gle/KER9Q2ugkJYNc8xk9) (Only works if you are logged in with a roundrock email)
+3. Wait for an email or Github notification in a few days with the invite to the organization.